mail-in-a-box/mailinabox/README.md

 This is an experimental implementation of Mail-in-a-box with quota support.

-There is baisc support for quotas in the control panel now.
-To set quotas from the command line, either use `tools/mail.py` or set the `quota` column for the user in the `users.sqlite` database.
-If you modify the `users` table using SQL note the following:

-* The `quota` column is text and allows for the `M` and `G` suffixes for megabytes and gigabytes respectively.
-* No spaces should be used in the quota value (e.g. `2G` or `100M`).
+Quotas can be set and viewed in the control panel

+To set quotas from the command line, use:

+    tools/mail.py user quota <email> <quota>

+To set the system default quota for new users, use:

+    tools/mail.py system default-quota <quota>

+Mailbox size recalculation by Dovecot can be forced using the command:

+    doveadm quota recalc -A

 Please report any bugs on github.